HamzaSajjad141/Django-VirtualEnvironment-Setup/README.md

 - To activate the virtual environment: follow step 2 above.
 - To deactivate the virtual environment: use the deactivate command.

-## Contributing
+## Contribution

-If you'd like to contribute to this guide, feel free to fork this repository, make your changes, and submit a pull request.
+Contributions to this repository are welcomed!
+If you encounter any issues, have suggestions for improvements, or want to add alternative  approaches, please consider opening a pull request or an issue.
+Your contributions can help enhance the value of this repository for the community.

 ## License

-This project is licensed under the MIT License.
+This repository is licensed under the [MIT License](LICENSE)

 Happy coding!